saferwall/saferwall/docs/CONTRIBUTING.md

 ## Requirements

 - Copy the `example.env` to `.env`.
-This file stores the project configuration. c- Nearly all operations that we work with daily in this project is automated with a make command.
-Here is the full list of supported commands (just type `make` on the root directory):
+This file stores the project configuration.
+- Nearly all operations that we work with daily in this project, is automated using __makefiles__.
+You can print thefull list of supported commands by typing `make` on the root directory:

 ```shell
  make